autogluon/autogluon/docs/tutorials/multimodal/matching/text2text_matching.md

 Ideally, we want to obtain a model that can return high/low scores for positive/negative text pairs.
 Traditional text similarity methods only work on a lexical level without taking the semantic aspect into account, for example, using term frequency or tf-idf vectors.
 With AutoMM, we can easily train a model that captures the semantic relationship between sentences.
 Bascially, it uses [BERT](https://arxiv.org/abs/1810.04805) to project each sentence into a high-dimensional vector and treat the matching problem as a classification problem following the design in [sentence transformers](https://www.sbert.net/).

 With AutoMM, you just need to specify the query, response, and label column names and fit the model on the training dataset without worrying the implementation details.
+Note that the labels should be binary, and we need to specify the `match_label`, which means two sentences have the same semantic meaning.
+In practice, your tasks may have different labels, e.g., duplicate or not duplicate.
+You may need to define the `match_label` by considering your specific task contexts.

 ```{.python .input}
 from autogluon.multimodal import MultiModalPredictor